rwxrob/zet/20210902205543/README.md

 but not a category unto itself.
 The shitty term 'software engineer' was invented by a programmer at NASA who wanted to feel more important in their role and unfortunately the title stuck.
-You can't even use the term 'engineer' legally in your your title in Canada because you have to prove you have experience and education that is *actual* engineering.
+You can't even use the term 'engineer' legally in your title in Canada because you have to prove you have experience and education that is *actual* engineering.

 I'm just giddy that all the 'full-stack' people are all grouped in one